nicoverbruggen/phpmon/README.md

 Follow instructions as specified in the alert in order to resolve any issues.

-## 📝 Additional information
+## 📝 Additional information & FAQ

 Please consult the [additional information][2] file that contains more information.
+It has answers to additional questions and more information to troubleshoot your problem.

 ## ⭐️ Star me!